chedinlab/rlooper/README.md

 #### Sequence Handling Overrides

 `--reverse` reverses the transcribed orientation of the provided input sequence.
+Required for sequence provided in the 3' to 5' orientation.

 `--complement` complements the transcribed orientation of the provided input sequence.